24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 It’s hard to find someone who doesn’t love a good steal — but there are a few pieces that are worth splurging on.
 For some, it’s an iconic handbag, and for others, it could be a piece of jewelry that they’ve been saving up for.
 Somehow, for editors and influencers alike, the one thing they’ll always shell out for is a great pair of shoes.

 “When I invest in my wardrobe, shoes and bags are always my go-to,” says Kelsey Stiegman, a senior style editor at Seventeen.
-“I try to go for pieces that are either incredibly unique or timeless and classic—I think both are worth a splurge.”
+“I try to go for pieces that are either incredibly unique or timeless and classic — I think both are worth a splurge.”
 While she loves a good backless loafer, she’s not afraid to go big with a pair of timeless Prada slingbacks either.
 “If I can’t live without it, it’s worth the price.”

 For Cortne Bonilla, an editor at New York Mag, it’s all about versatility.
 “For me, a splurge-worthy item comes down to its wearability,” she says.
-“I always ask myself: can I wear this with a few different silhouettes?
+“I always ask myself: Can I wear this with a few different silhouettes?
 Can I transition this from season to season?
-If the answer is ‘yes’ then I know it’s a smart purchase.
+If the answer is ‘yes,’ then I know it’s a smart purchase.
 I prefer minimal, neutral styles that work with a variety of different outfits and aesthetics — that way, nothing goes to waste in my wardrobe.”

 Stylist Cassandra Dittmer, who focuses on sustainability within her work, takes a more practical approach.
 “I really try to do my research before any investment purchase so that I can ensure its not an impulse or situational buy,” she says.
 “There are a couple key questions I ask myself before making a large purchase.
 Can I style this new item into my current wardrobe seamlessly?
-I want to be able to make at least 3 new outfits that I really love with said item so that it doesn’t end up taking prime real estate on a shelf in the depths of my closet.”
+I want to be able to make at least three new outfits that I really love with said item so that it doesn’t end up taking prime real estate on a shelf in the depths of my closet.”

 Ahead, 24 pairs of shoes that top editors, influencers and stylists say are well worth their $$$ price tag.